 McCarthy’s purge was also unconfined to political opponents.
 Two other sections of US society were targeted, the entertainment industry and the then illegal homosexual community.

 McCarthyism in Hollywood

-The practice of denying employment to actors or screenwriters who had suspected ties with Communism became known as the Hollywood Blacklist, and only ended in 1960 when Kirk Douglas, the star of Spartacus, publicly acknowledged that former Communist Party member and blacklisted Dalton Trumbo had written the screenplay for the Oscar-winning classic.
+The practice of denying employment to actors or screenwriters who had suspected ties with Communism or socialism became known as the Hollywood Blacklist, and only ended in 1960 when Kirk Douglas, the star of Spartacus, publicly acknowledged that former Communist Party member and blacklisted Dalton Trumbo had written the screenplay for the Oscar-winning classic.

 Others on the list included Orson Welles, star of Citizen Kane, and Sam Wannamaker, who reacted to being blacklisted by moving to the United Kingdom and becoming the inspiration behind the rebuilding of Shakespeare’s Globe Theatre.

 The ‘Lavender scare’ was a purge on homosexuals that occurred alongside McCarthyism.
 The term was coined by journalist Jack Nichols, and it refers to the mass firings and blacklisting of homosexuals in the United States government.
 In the early 1950s, gay men were associated with Communism after the revelation of a Soviet spy ring in the United Kingdom that included openly gay Guy Burgess.
 McCarthy’s supporters were zealous in firing large numbers of homosexuals, even those with no connection to Communism.

 Homosexuality was viewed with suspicion, and in 1953, President Eisenhower signed Executive Order 10450, which barred any gays from working in the Federal Government.
 This order remained in place until 1995.